saraimmtech/saraimmtech.github.io/README.md

 ### Grids & Patterns

 - How did your initial paper sketches influence your digital pattern?
 Did anything change in translation?
+  - I use the sketche as guidance and motivation to stay focused on the goal I had in mind at the beginning.
+Can be frustrating when I set the goals to high which don't add to my knowledge yet.
 - What strategies did you use to balance order and randomness in your grid or pattern?
+  -
 - Describe a moment when a mistake or unexpected result led to a new idea or direction.
+  -
 - How did you approach making your pattern “infinite” or seamlessly tileable?
 What challenges did you face?
 - How did working with code change your perception of artistic control compared to analog methods?
 - What did you learn about the relationship between simple rules and complex outcomes?